 Observing one’s local area makes it easy to perceive many population trends, and using the US Census is one way of confirming these observations.
 The 2010 US Census established that the Hispanic population in the United States is over 50 million people or about 16 percent of the total population.
+Nowadays, Hispanic population reached more than 60 million that represents about 18% of U.S. population.
 Fulfilling the business necessities of Hispanics is obviously a good business plan, and wise business owners need to consider how to connect with the Hispanic population in a sensitive and efficient style.

 The American Yardstick, a result of AOL’s online Hispanic poll, measures the acculturation of Hispanics.
 The information provided by the graphic shows that 46 percent of Hispanics polled preferred English as the main language for media consumption and even for speaking at home.
 Thirty one (31) percent of Hispanics, on the other hand, consider themselves bicultural.
 They speak English and Spanish interchangeably at home but prefer English as the language for media consumption.
 The challenge lies in how to market to Hispanics with a very diverse range of interests and necessities.

 Connecting with the eclectic Hispanic market includes the creation of culturally sensitive content.
 Though many subgroups within the Hispanic market have specific necessities that must be met, there are also general topics that business owners can use as the main focus for their marketing campaigns.